aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-For the description of this property, please see [getWindowWidthInch()](../../com.aspose.cells/workbooksettings\#getWindowWidthInch--)
+The width of the window, in unit of inch.

 **Parameters:**
 | Parameter | Type | Description |